secureworks/dalton/README.rst

      members that have the ".pcap", ".pcapng", or ".cap" extensions will be included; the other files will be ignored.

+     If multiple pcaps are submitted for a Suricata job, they will be combined into a single pcap on job submisison since Suricata can only read a single pcap in read pcap mode.

 -  | **Sensor Version**
    | The specific sensor version to use to run the specified pcap(s)
      and rule(s).